TritonDataCenter/manta-buckets-mdapi/README.md

 * `thread_name_prefix` - The name prefix of threads spawned by the Tokio Runtime's thread pool.
 The default is `buckets-mdapi-worker-`.

+## Database schema setup and migrations

+The `schema-manager` binary is included in this repo as a tool to create and configure the expected database schemas, tables, and other necssary aspects of the database.

+The details of the database setup may change over time along with the code and so the `schema-manager` tool includes the ability to add database migrations.
+More details about database migrations can be found [here](./migrations/MIGRATIONS.md).

 ## Testing

 The tests can be run with: